August 23-25, 2019

 In 2017 Dodds was selected to receive the Walla Walla Chamber of Commerce Community Service Award.
 He is also the recipient of the 2012 DeLona & C. Michael Bell Outstanding Teaching Award and the 2007 WWU Presidential Award for Excellence in Scholarship.
 In 2008 he was selected to give the WWU Distinguished Faculty Lecture.

 Dodds enjoys travel, golf, water sports, and spending time with his wife, Amy Shawler Dodds '97, who teaches strings at Whitman College, and their two daughters.

-Watch a timelapse video taken throughout the 2015 Rosario Sabbath weekend.
-Photos taken by Jesse Norris, a video producer and cinematographer living in Vancouver, WA.
+Watch a video taken in preparation for the 2016 Rosario Sabbath weekend.
+Video taken by Jesse Norris, a video producer and cinematographer living in Loveland, Colorado.
 His grandparents Dale ('61) and Myrna (Fowler, att) Lent were caretakers for many years.